List of minor Hebrew Bible figures, L–Z: Lahmi

 Lahmi, according to 1 Chronicles 20:5, was the brother of Goliath, killed by David's warrior Elhanan.
 See also Elhanan, son of Jair.

 Laish

 This entry is about the individual named Laish.
 For the city Dan, known also as Laish, see Dan (ancient city).

 Laish is a name which appears in 1 Samuel 25:44 and 2 Samuel 3:15, where it is the name of the father of Palti, or Paltiel, the man who was married to Saul's daughter Michal before she was returned to David.

 Lapidoth

 Lapidoth (Hebrew: לַפִּידוֹת "torches") was the husband of Deborah, the fourth judge of Israel, according to Judges 4:4.

 Letushim

 Letushim appears as a son of Dedan according to Genesis 25:3.
+The name probably refers to a tribe rather than an individual.

 Leummim

-Leummim (לְאֻמִּים) was the third son of Dedan, son of Jokshan, son of Abraham by Keturah.
+Leummim (לְאֻמִּים) was the third son of Dedan, son of Jokshan, son of Abraham and Keturah.
+The name probably refers to a tribe rather than an individual.